GreenBeanio/Garrett-s-Split-Tracker/linux_setup.md

 ### Setting up

 The configuration file can be found at "/etc/redis/redis.conf" if needed

+- Add the created user to the group
+  - sudo usermod -a -G databases redis

 - Start the service
   - sudo systemctl start redis-server